inofficialamanjha/Konnect-Web-Chat-Application/README.md

 ## Konnect Web-Based Chat Application

-I have built a web application using sockets, which have been implemented on both the server and the client level, based on Flask-Sockets (for the Back-end Implementation) and SocketIO - JavaScript (for the Front-End Implementation).
+We have built a web application using sockets, which have been implemented on both the server and the client level, based on Flask-Sockets (for the Back-end Implementation) and SocketIO - JavaScript (for the Front-End Implementation).

 **SocketIO**